Evaluation of the efficiency of ceramic filters for water ...

 (1)

-where C influent microbial concentration in the raw water sample (cfu/100 mL) effluent: microbial concentration in the filtered water sample (cfu/100 mL).
+Where C is the influent microbial concentration in the raw water sample (cfu/100 mL) and the effluent concentration is the microbial concentration in filtered water samples (cfu/100 mL).

-Finally, the turbidity reduction was calculated by the following formula.
+The turbidity reduction was calculated using the formula:

 $${\text{Turbidity}}\left( {\text{\% }} \right) = \frac{Turbidity\, of\, source\, water - Turbidity\, of\, filtered\, water}{Turbidity\, of\, source\, water } \times 100\%$$